 The French and American air squadrons in WWI had their drinking rituals, and it is generally accepted that the “75,” as the drink was originally known, was inspired by wine and spirit combinations put together by these flyers returning from battle.
 As for writing it down, recipes that formalized the 75 didn’t appear until after the war.
 The first was published in 1922 by Harry McElhone (ABC of Mixing Cocktails).
 Robert Vermiere (Cocktails, How to Mix Them) also published a version, and attributed the drink to McElhone.

 The 75 seems to have fired the imaginations of the post-war European drinking public, and of their bartenders; the 75 provided a popular departure point for experimentation.
 In the earliest recipes, the 75 is usually a formulation of gin and Calvados brandy, typically with a bit of grenadine or absinthe (or both) to dress it up a bit.
 Ingredients came and went.
-Already in 1922, Vermiere had added a bit of lemon juice, and it wasn’t long before the 75 began to take on the appearance of a gin sour.
+Already in 1922, Vermiere’s version included a bit of lemon juice, and it wasn’t long before the 75 began to take on the appearance of a gin sour.

 The biggest experiment of them all, the change that turned the original, high-test cocktail into the drink we know today, came in 1927, when Judge Jr. dropped the Calvados altogether.
 In Here’s How (1927), he published a version of the 75 that called for gin, sugar, lemon juice, and champagne.
 The 75 had morphed into something completely different from McElhone’s original: a Tom Collins made with Champagne instead of soda.